Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach applied to polytropic equations of state: Numerical Calculations and Discussions

+which is sometimes referred to as pseudo-polytropic.
+This is particularly useful for describing realistic EOSs in terms of polytropics, i.e., the EOS is written in piecewise polytropic form.

+{It is noteworthy that even considering the same polytropic indices, the EOSs above provide completely different stellar models.}

-Following \cite{BS2010}, we set all quantities in nondimensional form.
+Following \cite{BS2010}, and also \cite{F-A1}, we set all quantities in nondimensional form.
 In practice, this is equivalent to set $k = G = c = 1$.
-This is an useful procedure since our aim here is to compare how different $f(T)$ is as compared to General Relativity regarding compact objects.
+This is an useful procedure since our aim here is to compare how different $f(T)$ is as compared to GR regarding compact objects.

-To construct a compact star in General Relativity, for example, one has to integrate numerically the differential equations for $m(r)$ and $P(r)$ for a given EOS.
-Then, it is necessary to choose a central density, $\rho_c$, and using the EOS one obtains the central pressure $P_c$.
-In addition, providing the central boundary conditions
+To construct a compact star in GR, for example, one has to integrate numerically the differential equations for $m(r)$ and $P(r)$ for a given EOS.
+Then, it is necessary to choose a central density $\rho_c$ and, using the EOS, one obtains the central pressure $P_c$.
+Additionally, providing the central boundary conditions,

 one obtains $m(r)$, $P(r)$ and $\rho(r)$, i.e., the structure of the star.
-The radius of the star, R, is given by the value of r for which $P(r) = 0$.
-That is, one starts the integration of the set of differential equations at $r=0$ and continues it till the value of $r$ for which $P(r)=0$.
-Finally, the mass of the star is then given by $ M = m(R)$.
+The radius of the star, $R$, is given by the value of $r$ for which $P(r) = 0$.
+That is, one starts the integration of the set of differential equations at $r=0$ and continues it untill the value of $r$ for which $P(r)=0$. {Finally, the mass of the star, calculated just like in GR, is then given by ${M_{GR} = m(R)}$.}

-Here, to model a compact star one has an additional equation, namely, the differential equation for $B(r)$.
+Here, to model a compact star, we have an additional equation, namely, the differential equation for $B(r)$.
 Then, one needs to provide a central boundary condition for $B$.
-Based on General Relativity one can convince oneself that $B_c ~=~0$.
+Based on GR, it is possible to convince oneself that $B_c ~=~0$.

+{In addition, we calculate the mass as ``mass measured by an observer at infinity'' ($M_{I\!
+N\!
+F}$).
+In \cite{F-A1} we show in detail that this mass is given by}

+{That is, we also need to integrate the system of equations for the vacuum.
+In practice, the above equation converges for values of $r$ on the order of hundreds of the star's radius.}

-Before proceeding it is worth mentioning that to perform the numerical integration of the set of three differential equations we have written a numerical code in Python.
+Before proceeding, it is worth mentioning that we have written a numerical code in Python in order to perform the numerical integration of the set of differential equations.

 A very useful way to compare different theories of gravity by using models of compact stars is via sequences of models.
-That is, for a range of values of $\rho_c$ one obtains the corresponding masses and radii.
+That is, for a range of values of $\rho_c$, one obtains the corresponding masses and radii.
 Consequently, one obtains the ``Mass $\times$ Radius'' and ``Mass $\times$ $\rho_c$'' curves, from which one can obtain, for example, the maximum mass allowed for a given EOS.